Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 Total Outcomes

 Total outcomes represent the complete set of possible results in a probability experiment.
-In this case, it includes all challenges made by players, both overturned and upheld.
-Knowing the total number of challenges is necessary to calculate the probability of selecting two overturned calls, as it provides the denominator in the probability formula.
+For this question, the total number of challenges made is 945.
+Knowing the total outcomes is essential for determining the probability, as it serves as the denominator in the probability formula, allowing for a comparison between favorable and total outcomes.

 Recommended video: